kulovema2012/NCA-toolkit-thai/docs/video/padding_styles.md

 # Video Padding Styles API

 This API allows you to apply advanced padding styles to videos, including gradients, patterns, and custom title text.
+It features intelligent Thai text handling that automatically splits text at appropriate word boundaries.

 ## Endpoint